Foam Rolling for Golfers: The Routine Your Game Is Missing

 ### Pre-Round Activation (5-6 Minutes)

-Start with the thoracic spine.
-Place the roller perpendicular to your spine at mid-back, support your head with both hands, and extend gently over the roller, moving in 2-3 inch increments from just below the shoulder blades down to the lower ribs.
-Don't go below the lower ribs.
-From there, move to hip flexors and quads: face-down, roller under the front of each thigh, using slow and deliberate passes along the hip flexor and quad.
-You're looking for warm and responsive, not ground down.
-Finish with glutes: sit on the roller, cross one ankle over the opposite knee, and roll the hip and glute area on each side.
-Even 60 seconds per side makes a real difference on the first tee.
+Before a round, the goal is warm-up and blood flow, not deep tissue work.
+Keep everything moving and don't camp on tender spots, because a muscle you've ground down before you tee off won't perform on the back nine.
+Start with the thoracic spine: place the roller across your mid-back, support your head with both hands, and extend gently over it in small increments from just below the shoulder blades down to the lower ribs (don't go lower than that).
+Then move to the hip flexors and quads with slow, deliberate passes along the front of each thigh.
+Finish with the glutes: sit on the roller, cross one ankle over the opposite knee, and roll each side.
+Sixty seconds per side is plenty, and it makes a real difference on the first tee.

 ### Post-Round Recovery (8-10 Minutes)

-For IT band and calves, spend 2-3 minutes per side.
-The muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) is more practical than a floor roller here.
-You can use it seated in the locker room or right in the parking lot, and rolling calves after walking 18 holes is one of the single best recovery moves a golfer can make.
+This is where the real recovery happens.
+Take your time with slow, controlled passes and 30-to-60-second holds on the tight spots.
+Give the IT band and calves two to three minutes per side; the muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) is more practical than a floor roller here because you can use it seated in the locker room or right in the parking lot.
+Rolling the calves after walking 18 holes is one of the best recovery moves a golfer can make.

-## Which Tools Work Best for Each Area
+## Which Tools Work Best

-## How Often Should Golfers Roll
+## How Often Should Golfers Roll?

 ## Don't Forget the Forearms